jkammau97/Engineering_4_Notebook/README.md

 ### Assignment Description

-> Requirements for the program.
-Read carefully:
->
-> The program sends the three coefficients to a function
-> The function calculates the discriminant for the quadratic
+The user inputs three coefficients of a quadratic to a function that calculates the roots for the quadratic, then prints those roots(if there are any).
-> If the discriminant is negative, the user gets a message that there are no real roots
-> If the discriminant is zero or positive, the function returns an array of the two roots.
-The program then prints the two roots.
-This occurs outside of the function.
-> After the roots are displayed, ask the user if they want to run another set of roots, or if they want to quit (this is similar to your previous assignment -- reuse that code!)

 ### Evidence